alexplast/youtube-speedx/README.md

 - **Polished Settings Menu:** Easily configure the script through a professional UI activated by a hotkey (`Ctrl + Alt + S`).
 - **Custom Default Speed:** Set any default playback speed you like, without floating-point errors.
 - **Customizable Speed Step:** Configure the increment/decrement value for speed changes in the settings menu.
+- **Smart FPS Control:** Set a maximum resolution for 60 FPS videos (e.g., limit to 1080p60 or 720p60) or disable them completely to match your hardware's capabilities.
 - **Dropdown for Resolution:** Choose your preferred default resolution from a clean dropdown list.
 - **Persistent Settings:** Remembers your speed, resolution, and feature choices.
 - **Customizable Hotkeys:** Reliably change the hotkeys for all actions using their physical location on the keyboard (`event.code`).